ZacharySantamaria/Documentation/README.md

 The project to make comments in code into markdown files for a better and more visually apealing reading.

+## Technologies
+* Written entirely in C because I love C and easier for me.

 ## Currently Working

 * [ ] Working on reading a c file.